joshualylelovell/GA_WDI7_Project1_Simon-style-Game/README.md

   * User will not be able to manipulate the gameboard while the computer is displaying the game sequence.
   * User will notice an increase in speed of the displayed game sequence as he/she increases the number of rounds.
   * User will be able to listen to a background song being played throughout the game.
+  * User will be able to toggle off the music, if desired.

 ### Wireframe: